tag1consulting/goose/src/docs/goose-book/src/getting-started/common.md

 ### Specifying the total startup time

 Alternatively, you can tell Goose how long you'd like it to take to start all GooseUsers.
 So, if you configure `--users` to 10 and set `--startup-time 10` it will launch 1 user every second.
-If you set `--start-time 1m` it will start 1 user every 6 seconds, starting all users over one minute.
-And if you set `--start-time 2s` it will launch five users per second, launching all users in two seconds.
+If you set `--startup-time 1m` it will start 1 user every 6 seconds, starting all users over one minute.
+And if you set `--startup-time 2s` it will launch five users per second, launching all users in two seconds.

 ### Example
 _Launch all users in 5 seconds._